dhilipsiva/dhilipsiva/README.md

         return ['Coding (Terminal/Vim/GitHub)', 'Teaching Kids', 'Gaming', 'Sleeping']  # noqa: E501
 ```

 I usually spend most of my time building python (micro)services.
 But I also have built production services with JavaScript (Frontend + Node), C, Go, PHP, Ruby, Objective-C, C# & Java.
 I have worked on all levels of a typical web application stack.
-I design (architecture), implement, deploy, scale and maintain backend code, frontend code & infrastructure:
+I design (architecture), implement, deploy, scale and maintain backend code, frontend code & infrastructure.
+Here is a non-exhaustive list of things that I built in the past:

 * GraphQL, RPC & RESTful microservices with Python
 * JavaScript frontends with Ember & React
-* Setup DevOps pipeline
+* DevOps pipelines
+* E2E Test Automation Framework (Horizontal & Vertical) with RobotFramework
-* iOS apps with Objective-C
+* Native iOS apps
-* Have built Android and iOS device farm
+* Android and iOS device farms
-* Have built RaspberryPi bitcoin mining farm with custom ASIC chips
+* RaspberryPi bitcoin mining farm with custom ASIC chips
 * Scaled a couple of high-traffic web applications
 * Deploy services on AWS, Azure and Google Cloud (Fabric, docker, AWS copilot, Kubernetes, etc.)
-* Built small tech teams over and over again (5-15 engineers)
+* Small tech teams (5-15 engineers)
 * Can design and develop resource-efficient, reliable, maintainable, secure & scalable products
-* Have developed a bunch of open-source tools that are useful for web development.
+* A bunch of open-source tools that are useful for web development.
-* Have contributed to a bunch of open-source projects
+* Contributed to a bunch of 3rd party open-source projects
-* Have built hobby IoT & robotic projects (very simple stuff)
-* Have Reverse Engineered and "hacked" a bunch of mobile applications for fun
+* Reverse Engineered and "hacked" a bunch of mobile applications for fun
+* Hobby IoT & robotic projects (very basic stuff)

 Lately, I have developed a keen interest in Rust programming language, WebAssembly & Distributed software.

 I also care a lot about progressive politics.
-I volunteer for progressive candidates around the world in whatever tiny capacity I can.
+I try to volunteer for progressive candidates around the world in whatever nano capacity I can.